emreyckk/qradar_usom_integration/README.md

 # Qradar_Usome_Integration
 You can easily integrate the malicious IP addresses detected by Usome into the qradar with this script.

+I recommend that you create the reference list from the interface without running the script.(usom_url_list)

 What is USOME ?

 Usome is Turkish National Cyber Incident Response Center.